Piaomu/Piaomu/README.md

 Seriously.

 In a different life, when "pandemic" was just my favorite board game, I was living my professional dream as a curriculum developer at a boarding school in Beijing.
 I'd always been a language lover.
 I imagined I'd live out my professional career writing books, teaching English, and learning the native language of wherever my travels took me.
 And I was doing it: teaching by day and writing/performing stand-up comedy by night.
-Then, while I was vacationing on a small island off the coast of Thailand during Chinese New Year 2020, my return flight was suddenly cancelled because a strange virus had suddenly broken out across the world.
+Then, while I was vacationing on a small island off the coast of Thailand during Chinese New Year 2020, my return flight was suddenly canceled because a strange virus had suddenly broken out across the world.

 Gap year students panicked.
 Vacationers went home early (if they could).
 I had to get back to Beijing, somehow.
 Then the ferries stopped.
 I was trapped.
 But you know who wasn't trapped?